rackerlabs/design-system/_docs/style/spacing.md

 {% column left:"hxCol hxSpan-12" %}

-### Leaf-nodes
+### Leaf nodes

-Next we defined spacing values for leaf-node content.
-Unlike header margins, it is impossible to use a single spacing value across all types of leaf-node content.
-For each type of leaf-node content, the spacing is as follows:
+A leaf node includes any content that is not a header, including paragraphs, form elements, list items, and table cells.
+There is no single spacing value that can be used across all leaf node content.
+Based on Helix user testing, we have determined the following spacing for leaf node content:

 - [Table cells](#table-cells): 8px
 - [List items](#list-items): 4px